LonnieWhite/crystal-game/README.md

 # crystal-game
-Interactive game for web browsers where js and jquery are used to dynamically update the HTML pages.
+Interactive game for web browsers where js and jquery are used to dynamically update the HTML pages which are created using bootstrap.